How US federal agencies can use AWS to encrypt data at rest and in transit

 You can also use AWS Secrets Manager to encrypt application passwords, connection strings, and other secrets.
 Database credentials, resource names, and other sensitive data used in AWS Lambda functions can be encrypted and accessed at run time.
 This increases the security of these secrets and allows for easier credential rotation.

-KMS HSMs are FIPS 140-2 validated and accessible using FIPS validated endpoints.
-Agencies with additional requirements that require a FIPS 140-3 validated hardware security module (HSM) (for example, for securing third-party secrets managers) can use AWS CloudHSM.
+KMS HSMs are validated to FIPS 140-2 Level 2 overall and accessible using FIPS validated endpoints.
+Agencies with additional requirements that require a FIPS 140-2 Level 3 validated hardware security module (HSM) (for example, for securing third-party secrets managers) can use AWS CloudHSM.

 For more information about AWS KMS and key management best practices, visit these resources: